the-events-calendar/event-tickets/readme.txt

 >[Upgrade to Event Ticket Plus now](http://m.tri.be/18th).
 >

-= BUILT SOLID & SUPPORTED =
+= Built solid & supported =

 The team at Modern Tribe stands by our work and offers light support weekly for the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
-Add the [premium add-on plugin](http://m.tri.be/18th) and you get access to premium support forums with 24-48 hour response times on weekdays.
+Add [Event Tickets Plus](http://m.tri.be/18th) to get access to premium support forums with 24-48 hour response times on weekdays.

+Just getting started?
+Check out the [New User Primer](http://m.tri.be/18ti) for an introduction to features, settings, and functionality.

-Enjoy using Event Tickets, know how to get under the hood, and want to make money helping people?
+Do you enjoy using Event Tickets, know how to make customizations and tweaks, and want to make money helping people?
 We're growing our community team and would love to hear from you.
 If you're interested, [check this out!](http://m.tri.be/mk)

-= PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =
+= Plug-n-play & highly customizable =

 Event Tickets is built to work out of the box: it doesn't use a shortcode (nor is one available).
 Just turn it on, configure the settings to match your needs and you'll be taking RSVPs and selling tickets within minutes.